 Review summary: Canon 80D vs Panasonic G7

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 80D better than the Panasonic G7 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.